 Promoting a World Class Education

-As a retired 30 year in-classroom public teacher and father to 4 boys, Kirk believes that a strong education system is critical to protecting Virginia’s status as one of the nation’s best states for business.
+As a retired public school teacher with 30 years of in-classroom experience and the father of four public school graduates, Kirk believes that a world-class education system is critical to growing Virginia’s economy.
 Kirk’s vision for K-12 education is rooted in increased accountability and encouraging innovation in the classroom.
-Not only has he supported increased funding targeted to classrooms, not additional school bureaucracy, but he’s co-patroned legislation adding more school choice options and reducing the number of SOL tests.
-In 2013, Kirk carried successful legislation that rewards teachers for their hard work by establishing a $7.5 million strategic compensation fund to award competitive grants to local school divisions that implement a compensation system for outstanding teachers.
+He supported increased funding targeted to classrooms—not school bureaucracy—and co-patroned legislation adding more school choice options and reducing the number of SOL tests.
+Kirk led the effort to fund teacher pay raises in the state budget in 2014 and 2017.
+Additionally, the state’s 2017 adopted budget sent 35% of lottery funds, or $191 million, back to local school divisions with no strings attached.

 Helping Our Veterans

-A strong supporter of the military and veterans, Kirk has introduced over 110 pieces of legislation in support of veterans, the military, and their families.
-Kirk has worked over the years to fund the establishment and expansion of a Veterans Care Center in Richmond, the expansion of a center in Salem, and the establishment of a future center in Hampton Roads.
-He led the effort to secure funding for the expansion of the Virginia War Memorial and its new Paul and Phyllis Galanti Education Wing.
-Kirk has supported Virginia’s wounded service members and veterans by sponsoring legislation and budget amendments for the Virginia Wounded Warrior Program.
-To ensure veterans receive their earned benefits, he has fought to increase the number of authorized veterans’ claims officers and to invest in the development of an automated claims systems that will greatly speed the process that can take more than a year.
+A strong supporter of the military, veterans, and their families, Kirk has introduced over 120 pieces of legislation designed to make life easier for active duty military, veterans, and their families.
+Kirk worked tirelessly to fund the establishment of a veterans’ care center in Richmond and subsequent buildings and expansions in Salem, Prince William, and Hampton Roads.
+His efforts led to funding for the expansion of the Virginia War Memorial and its Paul & Phyllis Galanti Education Center.
+Kirk introduced legislation establishing the Wounded Warrior Program in Virginia to better assist service members with TBI and PTSD, as well as their families.
+To ensure veterans receive their earned benefits, he has fought to increase the number of authorized veterans’ claim officers and to invest in the development of the automated claims system that will lessen the time a claim takes.

 Protecting Our Environment